wilbowma/s3ql-rotating-snapshots/README.md

 etc), so multiple file systems really prevented optimal use of data deduplication.

-This feature enables a single s3ql file system, synchronized over Unison, to be used by multiple machines.
+This feature enables a single s3ql file system, synchronized via Unison, to be used by multiple machines.
 This feature includes an ad-hoc protocol to ensure only one machine mounts the file system at a time.

-The current protocol seems to work in practice so long as two machines don't run the script at exactly the same time, so the obvious solution is to simply offset your cron jobs.
-But that's unsatisfying so I'm trying to fix it.
+The current protocol seems to work in practice.
+I've been using it for several months and have not corrupted the s3ql file-system yet.
+However, when files are in conflict, files are created that seem to stall s3ql, which can prevent backups from happening on schedule.

 Don't use it.
 Really.